Make a backup of identities, accounts, and addresses#

 Note

-Backup and import cannot be used for Concordium Wallet for Mobile or Concordium Wallet for Web because they use a secret recovery phrase to recover the wallet.
-For more information, see Recover your wallet.
+Concordium Wallet for Mobile and Concordium Wallet for Web use a seed phrase to recover the wallet.
+Therefore, backup and import features are not available.

 To make sure that you have a backup of your accounts, identities, and addresses, Concordium strongly recommends that if you are using Concordium Legacy Wallet or Desktop Wallet, you export the data to a file you can store in a safe location.
 The backup will ensure that you can recover your accounts, identities, and addresses if your Wallet database becomes damaged or if, for some reason, you can’t access the Wallet.